event-driven-io/emmett/README.md

 💖 If you'd like this initiative or want to use it potentially.
 Feel invited you **join** the group of my 👉 [Github Sponsors](https://github.com/sponsors/oskardudycz).

 GitHub ⭐'s won't pay the bills, so any help is more than welcome!

+## Contributing

+Feel invited to contribute to Emmett.
+Check details in [contributing guide](CONTRIBUTING.md).

+## Code of Conduct

+This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.